Updated: Feb 24

 Grief and loss issues need to be addressed with both children and their parents.
-Parents may be fearful of what the future holds, of how to support their child, and of how this particular condition will proceed.
+Parents may be fearful of what the future holds, of how to support their child and of how this particular condition will proceed.
 Grief and loss issues may also include the loss of the dream, for example “how will I grow up to be a kid who jumps and runs.”
-If the medical condition may lead to death, parents may not want to deal with this loss themselves and will then not be able to help their child deal their impending death
+If the medical condition may lead to death, parents may not want to deal with this loss themselves and will then not be able to help their child deal their impending death.

 Over the years of working with children in play therapy I have been fortunate enough to have some of my clients visit me to keep me up on how they are doing in life.
 I also have had the opportunity to have some clients come back to therapy for new issues or to revisit old issues when they reach a new developmental age.

-Recently, Billy –who is referenced above, age 17 now, returned to therapy to help him” work through some things that have come up in my life recently”.
+Recently, Billy – referenced above, age 17 now, returned to therapy to help him "work through some things that have come up in my life recently”.
 We have initially spent some time exploring what has helped him so far in his life in dealing with his medical condition.
 He is now in a power wheelchair, with minimal movement due to the progression of his disease.
 Our early play sessions (age 7 to 11) were spent with Billy “trying to kill Muscular Dystrophy”.
 We shot nerf balls at it, ran it over with a remote control car, drowned it etc. At one point, another way of “fighting MD” was agreed upon….
 “My attitude toward life and living is a fight in itself”.
 “My body may be weak but my mind and soul are strong and alive”!
 Billie has been writing poetry for many years to help him express his inner journey.
 I have included one of his poems in this article.